 In dry season normally camouflaged, predators are easier to sight, making game viewing and photography spectacular.
 The months of October and the first half of November, temperatures rise awaiting the anticipated summer rains.
 Rugged escarpments and mountains in the north, start to gradually plateau out towards the centre of the country.
 Scenic highlands continue their way down into distinct low lying areas of the south.

 December to March green season is primarily when Malawi receives most of is rainfall.
 High altitude areas will receive more than its southern counterparts.
-The rains bring a touch of green and wildlife will bear their young.
+While the rains bring a touch of green, wildlife will start to bear their young.

-Stunning beaches make way for a clear blue water, dramatic and unspoilt landscapes feature in the northern part of the country and Malawi’s UNESCO site Cape Maclear in the south.
-Dynamic beauty is what springs to mind of Malawi, for each of the regions there is a very different aspect on offer.
+Undeniably stunning beaches make way for a clear blue water, dramatic and unspoilt landscapes.
+Featuring in the northern part of the country and to Malawi’s UNESCO site Cape Maclear in the south.
+Dynamic beauty is what springs to mind of Malawi, but for each of the regions there is a very different aspect on offer.
 Remote fishing villages in the north of the country are only accessible by boat.

 Golden sands on an inland sea Lake Malawi.

-Away from the lake, there are a few safari options to choose from in Malawi’s most popular wildlife areas and parks.
-If you have a love for food then why not try local specialties, including Tilapia fresh from the lake, banana bread, a white maize served with vegetables, fish or meat, as well as a variety of tropical fruits.
+Away from the lake, there are a few safari options to choose from.
+Featuring Malawi’s most popular wildlife areas and parks.
+If you have a love for food then why not try some of the local specialties.
+Including Tilapia fresh from the lake, banana bread, a white maize served with vegetables, fish or meat, as well as a variety of tropical fruits.